Laboratory Safety Manual - Chapter 11: Explosive and Reactive Chemical Hazards

 • Residues from Vacuum Distillations (for example, ethyl palmitate) have exploded when the still was vented to the air before the residue was cool.
 Avoid such explosions by venting the still pot with nitrogen, cooling it before venting, or restoring the pressure slowly.

 • Sodium (Na) shall be stored in a closed container under kerosene, toluene or mineral oil.
 Destroy scraps of Na or K by reaction with n-butyl alcohol.
 Avoid contact with water, as sodium reacts violently with water to form hydrogen with evolution of sufficient heat to cause ignition.
 Use sand or Class D extinguishers on alkali metal fires.
 Do not use CO2 fire extinguishers.
+See Chapter 4 for more information about the storage and precautions to take with sodium.

 • Sodium Amide (NaNH2) can rapidly absorb water and carbon dioxide from humid air.
 Oxidation can produce sodium nitrite in a mixture that is unstable and may explode.
-Store sodium amide in a cool, dry place in a tightly-sealed container under inert gas blanket.
+Store sodium amide in a cool, dry place in a tightly-sealed container under an inert gas blanket.

 • Sulfuric Acid (H2SO4) should be avoided, if possible, as a drying agent in desiccators.
 If used, place glass beads in it to prevent splashing when the desiccator is moved.
 Avoid using H2SO4 in melting point baths, use silicone oil instead.
 To dilute H2SO4, add the acid slowly to cold water.